bartificer/programming-by-stealth/docs/pbs41.md

 $('#rating_ipt').val('').change(); // blank the rating
 ```

-Notice that because we are altering the value programatically, we have to explicitly invoke the change hander we added by calling `.change()` on the jQuery object representing the hidden input without arguments.
+Notice that because we are altering the value programmatically, we have to explicitly invoke the change hander we added by calling `.change()` on the jQuery object representing the hidden input without arguments.

 ### Making the UI Work with a Mouse and Touch